java2509/MechaCar_Statistical_Analysis/README.md

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-## Summary Statistics on Suspension Coils
+## Deliverable 2 : Summary Statistics on Suspension Coils

 #### _R-Script_
 ![image](https://user-images.githubusercontent.com/93900628/158081256-783cd663-5636-4969-8ae0-d86125fed58a.png)